Evolution of polygonal lines by the binormal flow: The Talbot effect

 Moreover, the solution can concentrate near $\frac1q\mathbb Z$ in the sense that there is a family of initial data $u_0^\lambda=\sum _{k\in\mathbb Z}\alpha_k^\lambda\delta_k$ and $C>0$ such that

 \end{prop}

-We note here that thanks to Poisson summation formula the above proposition applies to $u_0=\sum _{k\in\mathbb Z}\delta_k$.
+We note here that the data $u_0=\sum _{k\in\mathbb Z}\delta_k$ enter the above setting of the $2\pi-$periodicity in Fourier and localization in Fourier, as $\hat{u_0}=u_0=\sum _{k\in\mathbb Z}\delta_k$ (see last section where Poisson summation formula is recalled).
 Therefore $e^{it\Delta}u_0(x)=0$ for $x\notin \frac1q\mathbb Z$, and is a Dirac mass otherwise, which is the classical Talbot effect.
-However this kind of data does not satisfy the conditions of Theorem \ref{thdiracs}.
-Nevertheless, the concentration phenomena \eqref{conc} is obtained by taking a sequence of initial data $\{u_0^\lambda\}$ whose Fourier transform is periodic and concentrates near the integers.
+However, due to the non-summation of its coefficients, this kind of data does not enter our nonlinear theorem framework.
+Nevertheless, the concentration phenomena \eqref{conc} is obtained by taking a sequence of initial data $\{u_0^\lambda\}$ that concentrates in Fourier variable near integers.

 Proposition \ref{thTalbot} insures the persistence of the Talbot effect at the nonlinear level.

 \begin{prop} {\bf{(Talbot effect for nonlinear evolutions)}} Let $p\in\mathbb N$, $\epsilon\in (0,1)$ and $q_\epsilon$ such that $\epsilon^2\sqrt{q_\epsilon}\log q_\epsilon<\frac 12$; in particular $q_\epsilon\overset{\epsilon\rightarrow 0}{\longrightarrow}+\infty$.